-12 Popular Reasons To Be Living In Arizona
+Top Reasons To Be Living In Arizona – Tucson Any Way

-Have you been yearning to get away from from cold winter days?
-Searching for the place that has all the things you want?
+Are you are searching for a place that has all the things you want?
 Consider this, living in Arizona has been a top retirement destination for many years.

 Arizona had the first Active Adult Community in the United States.
 Sun City, near Phoenix AZ, opened in 1960 by Del Webb.
 Sun City, It became a mecca for retirees and winter “snowbird” residents.